-The staff of an organization of affiliation which has registered the organization's user information () for using "the Immigration Services Agency's Electronic Notification System" will be able to make a notification of a change in the name of the organization of affiliation or a change in the location in accordance with the provisions of Article 19-16 of the Immigration Control Act through use of the electronic notification system, upon a request being made by a mid to long-term resident who has also registered his or her user information, in place of such mid to long-term resident.
+The staff of an organization of affiliation which has registered the organization's user information(\) for using "the Immigration Services Agency's Electronic Notification System" will be able to make a notification of a change in the name of the organization of affiliation or a change in the location in accordance with the provisions of Article 19-16 of the Immigration Control Act through use of the electronic notification system, upon a request being made by a mid to long-term resident who has also registered his or her user information, in place of such mid to long-term resident.

-Of the notifications pertaining to "Specified Skilled Worker", those sent by the organizations of affiliation of specified skilled workers and registered support organizations cannot currently be performed via the Immigration Services Agency's Electronic Notification System.
+At the current time, notifications relating to "Specified Skilled Worker" cannot be submitted using the "Immigration Services Agency Electronic Notification System".